pp19dd/census-acs/README.md

 Because these CSV files decompress to about 20 gigabytes, you can create and use a reduced set.

-`./acs.php filter="SEX=2" output=male` - will create a male folder, and place all surveyed male records into it.
+`./acs.php filter="SEX=1" output=male` - will create a male folder, and place all surveyed male records into it.

+When querying that dataset, do `./acs.php input=male count=ENG`